vakafonic/test_task_comission/README.md

  * Used autoconfig + autowire because of test project, but ambigulos dependencies are passed correctly.
 In production terms I am also prefer to use container over magic.
  * Some private data (Bin) can be logged
  * Some configs can be not correctly structured because of app size
+ * There can be buxs with xdebug 3 + php 8 so please fo raw testing using vendor/bin/phpunit, see https://youtrack.jetbrains.com/issue/WI-56947

 I don't get the meaning of next